-Finding a career that you enjoy and are suited to can help you succeed in the workforce.
+Finding a career that you enjoy and are good at can help you succeed in the workforce.

-However, it can also be useful to be aware of the jobs currently in demand or that may be in demand in the future.
-With this in mind, the Department of Employment conducts regular research to identify what skills are in short supply nationally.
+But it can also be handy to be aware of the skills that are in demand or that may be in demand in the future (also called 'skills shortages').
+The Department of Jobs and Small Business conducts regular research to identify what skills are in short supply nationally.

 The demand for skilled employees can vary from region to region.
 Skills shortages are caused by many different factors such as: